SoS title image

 © Tour guest Pam Payne.

-You'll get some time in An t-Òban to stock up on items not available in the remoteness of the islands then we will take to the ferry across the beautiful Firth of Lorn to the wild and unspoilt Isle of Mull for a scenic drive through the mountains.
-We will visit the home of the Chief of Clan Maclean, Duart Castle, where I am storyteller to the chief, so if you're well behaved, I'll tell you a Tale about how the MacLeans employed witches to defeat their enemies.
+As we leave mainland Argyll we'll hold our Morning Circle at one of the now familiar standing stone sites.
+On our way north we'll see if we can find an almost forgotten holy well, tidy it and make an offering.
+You'll get some time in An t-Òban to stock up on items not available in the remoteness of the islands, then we will take to the ferry across the beautiful Firth of Lorn to the wild and unspoilt Isle of Mull for a scenic drive through the mountains.
 Another short ferry ride takes us over to the holy isle of Iona where we will stay for the next three nights.
 This evening we will stroll to the ruined nunnery with its sheela-na-gig.
+You'll have time to attend the Iona Community's evening ceremony of welcome in the Abbey, if you would like.

 Iona NunneryIona Nunnery